EquiNatural is an independent equine Herbal and Mineral supplement consultancy based in Somerset, UK, run by me, Carol Moreton-Worth.

 This was a major turning point for me.
 I now realised the importance of 'environment' as a whole - it wasn't just about the field they stood in; it was also very much about the location and surrounding area.

 Thanks to a series of co-incidences, I'd finally found the answers to my horses' mystery syndrome.
-Getting chemicals out of their lives seemed to be key - thanks to going barefoot, I'd learned some eye-opening facts about the chemical processes on packaged feeds but now, with the growing body of evidence that I was building from my somewhat obsessive research, I had a fair idea of the direction I needed to take to ensure my horses never experienced such devastating effects on their health again.
+Getting chemicals out of their lives seemed to be key - thanks to going barefoot, I'd learned some eye-opening facts about the chemical processes on packaged feeds but now, with the growing body of evidence that I was building from my somewhat obsessive research, together with how herbal support seemed invaluable, I had a fair idea of the direction I needed to take to ensure my horses never experienced such devastating effects on their health again.

 However, I'll be the first to put my hand in the air and say I'm no qualified nutritionist or vet, nor am I here to replace professional veterinary and/or medical advice.
 At heart I'm still that pony-mad kid - I'm just a normal person speaking with people just like me, who have maybe crossed my path because they too have struggled with their horse's health.
 I don't consider myself an expert in any kind of way, but if anything I've learned can help another horse owner help their horse, this is what it's all about for me.
 For me it's all about keeping everything in balance while keeping an open mind, with a foot in both the conventional and natural camps, and knowing when to use what.